File IQ Version 10.3+ - Sizing UI

 Raw Event Retention: Number of days to store raw NEA activity event data.

-Using these additional inputs for File IQ Premium, the Sizing Tool updates the same virtual machine requirements as above.
+Using these additional inputs for File IQ Premium, the Sizing Spreadsheet updates the virtual machine requirements to match those above.

 If your organization is licensed for File IQ Premium, there is a flag to indicate this capability for sizing purposes, as well as sections for Retention Period and Backup Cloud Storage.
 An additional output to define Cloud Storage Size for File IQ Premium usage is located in the File IQ Cloud Sizing worksheet.